-- We commit to the safety and wellbeing of all children and young people enrolled in our school. - We commit to providing children and young people with positive and nurturing experiences. - We commit to listening to children and young people, and empowering them by taking their views seriously and addressing any concerns that they raise with us. - We commit to taking action to ensure that children and young people are protected from abuse or harm. - We commit to teaching children and young people the necessary skills and knowledge to understand and maintain their personal safety and wellbeing. - We commit to seeking input and feedback from students regarding the creation of a safe school environment.
+- We commit to the safety and wellbeing of all children and young people enrolled in our school. - We commit to providing children and young people with positive and nurturing experiences. - We commit to listening to children and young people, and empowering them by ensuring that they understand their rights (including to safety, information and participation), and by taking their views seriously and addressing any concerns that they raise with us. - We commit to taking action to ensure that children and young people are protected from abuse or harm - We commit to ensuring that the needs of all children and young people enrolled in our school are met, including those who are most vulnerable. - We commit to recognising the importance of friendships and to encouraging support from peers, to help children and students feel safe and less isolated. - We commit to developing a culture that facilitates and provides opportunities for children and student participation, and that strengthens the confidence and engagement of children and students by being responsive to their input.

+- We commit to teaching children and young people the necessary skills and knowledge to understand and maintain their personal safety and wellbeing. - We commit to seeking input and feedback from students regarding the creation of a safe school environment.